 I hate to admit it, but I have had a terrible time forgiving people who somehow wronged me.
-The research for this article has helped me think through my shortcoming.
+The research for this article has helped me think through my shortcomings.
 But unfortunately, I have seen this personality flaw in other leaders, which impacts our ability to lead responsibly.
 Difficulty forgiving can cause us to hold grudges and become unable to see people and situations objectively over time.

 Still, forgiveness is necessary, both in business and in life.
 A business leader who can’t forgive an employee’s mistakes is destined for failure.
 Here’s what you need to know about learning to forgive, even when it’s hard.